joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6231444/2025/03/25/tgl-golf-billy-horschel-atlanta-drive-champions/

 **'This falls on me': John Tortorella takes the blame as Flyers get embarrassed again**\
-`“I’m not really interested in learning how to coach in this type of season," the Flyers coach said after Philadelphia's 7-2 loss to Toronto.`\
+`"I'm not really interested in learning how to coach in this type of season," the Flyers coach said after Philadelphia's 7-2 loss to Toronto.`\
 https://nytimes.com/athletic/6231401/2025/03/25/flyers-maple-leafs-john-tortorella/

 **Argentina celebrates World Cup qualification with thrashing of Brazil**\